-Traffic control devices covered by the standards described in the MUTCD consist of all signs, signals, markings, and devices placed on, over or adjacent to a street or highway by authority of a public body or official having jurisdiction to regulate, warn, or guide traffic.
+The MUTCD applies to all highways open to public travel.
+Traffic control devices covered by the MUTCD includes signs, signals, markings, and devices placed on, over or adjacent to a street or highway by authority of a public body or official having jurisdiction to regulate, warn, or guide traffic.